Chenée Today

 Finally, to make sure they stay chewy well after they're cooled, we'll undercook this small batch of chocolate chip cookies just a bit.
 To be completely baked, these cookies need about 12 minutes in the oven, but if you really want a gooey interior, cut it down to 10 minutes.

-ingredients for small batch chocolate chip cookies melted butter
+Ingredients for small batch chocolate chip cookies on a marble countertop.

 Chocolate Chip Cookie Recipe Ingredients

-How to Make a Small Batch of Chocolate Chip Cookies - Ingredients
+How to Make a Easy Brown Butter Chocolate Chip Cookies - Ingredients

 • brown butter - Instead of simply using melted butter, we're adding a boost of rich, nutty, caramely flavor by browning our butter first.
-If you're new to browning butter, be sure to check out my Brown Butter Appreciation Post for step-by-step images!
+If it's your first time browning butter, be sure to check out my Brown Butter Appreciation Post for step-by-step images!
+I use salted butter, but if you're using unsalted butter, just add in ¼ teaspoon of salt with your dry ingredients.

-• brown sugar - we're using brown sugar as our only type of sugar in this small batch chocolate chip cookies recipe.
+• brown sugar - we're using brown sugar as our only type of sugar in this brown butter chocolate chip cookies recipe.
 This will boost the chewy texture of these cookies, while also giving them a richer sweetness.
-Or if you just realized you're out of brown sugar, check out my recipe for Chocolate Chip Cookies Without Brown Sugar!
+I like using light brown sugar here for crispy edges, but dark brown sugar can work too for a more caramel-y flavor.
+If you just realized you're out of brown sugar, check out my recipe for Chocolate Chip Cookies Without Brown Sugar!

 • egg - the egg helps to bind the dough together while adding a bit of moisture.